I am a 40 something Irish woman, who loves to sew and loves fabrics especially dressmaking fabrics!

-If you sign up to subscribe to the dress fabrics blog, you will receive regular emails highlighting what is happening in the shop – new fabric arrivals, special offers etc.
+If you sign up to subscribe to the dress fabrics email, you will receive regular emails highlighting what is happening in the shop – new fabric arrivals, special offers etc.

-- Blog posts will include videos to help describe the different fabrics in stock.
+- Blog posts will include videos to help describe the different fabrics.
 It can be hard to get the feel of a fabric from a photo on your screen.
 I will do my best to describe the fabrics drape weight and colour on video too.

 - I will link you to great patterns – there’s a world of independent pattern designers out there, designing up to the minute and timeless patterns for all shapes and sizes.